Do you really want to know what people think of you?

 Here ends the story.
 Not the moral.

 Follow your heart.
 Not everything ought to have some meaning.
-Listen to only those who you know and trust.
-In the vain attempt to please everyone, you will end up no one and nowhere.
+Listen to only those whom you know and trust.
+In the vain attempt to please everyone, you will end up with no one and nowhere.
 You may also want to read – what is your opinion about yourself?
 Stay away from what people think of you.
-Do not be carried away in the donkey’s world; you can have your own.
+Do not be carried away in the donkey’s world; you can have your own world.
 Whether you want to ride the donkey, make it work or sell it — you decide.
 It is your donkey, your world.